-Outdoor cushions, pillows, canopies, and umbrellas make our patios and poolsides beautiful and comfortable.
-Unfortunately, they take lots of abuse from dirty feet and outdoor weather and need to be cleaned often to remove dirt and stains.
+Outdoor cushions, pillows, canopies, and umbrellas make patios and poolsides beautiful and comfortable.
+Unfortunately, they take lots of abuse from dirty feet and outdoor weather, and they need to be cleaned often to remove dirt and stains.

 How to Remove the Most Common Outdoor Fabric Stains

 Whether you are cleaning fixed fabric or tossing outdoor fabrics into the washer, prompt removal, and pretreating or spot cleaning stains is a must.

 Don't allow stains to wait for summer to end before you treat them.
 The type of stain remover you use depends upon the specific stain.
 The key to success is giving the treatment time to work.
 No product is magic; allow it at least 30 minutes to work to loosen the stains.

 - Chlorine bleach

 - Heavy-duty detergent

 To remove grass stains, first pretreat the stain with a heavy-duty liquid detergent that contains stain removing enzymes (Tide or Persil are leading brands).
 Work the detergent into the stained area with a soft brush.
 Rinse well and then soak the fabric in a solution of warm water and oxygen-based bleach (brand names include OxiClean, Nellie's All Natural Oxygen Brightener or OXO Brite) for at least one hour before washing the entire piece if possible.